Kilimanjaro Marangu Route – 6 Hiking Days + 2 Nights Hotel

 AÂ pilgrimage to the Roof of Africa via the "Coca-Cola" Route

 No matter which route you undertake the pilgrimage from, climbing Kilimanjaro is an arduous undertaking.
 And if you are going to take up the challenge, you might as well improve your odds of going all the way to the top!
-Kilimanjaro Marangu route is one of the oldest, most popular climbing routes.
-Featuring dorm-like mountain huts, climbers who do not like camping -- and anyone looking for a little extra comfort -- will appreciate the 'soft life' option; that's the primary reason we schedule our climb on this route during the wetter seasons.
+The Marangu route on Kilimanjaro is one of the oldest and most popular climbing routes.
+Featuring dorm-like mountain huts, climbers who do not like camping—and anyone looking for a little extra comfort—will appreciate the "soft life" option.

 Being the shortest route to the top, it is typically completed in 5 days.
-However, our itinerary adds an extra day for altitude acclimatization, which further increases our chances of getting to Uhuru Peak.
+However, our itinerary includes an extra day for altitude acclimatization, which further increases our chances of reaching Uhuru Peak.

-We leave Nairobi at 6:30 a.m bound for Moshi, Tanzania, where we will meet our mountain guides for briefing and gear check.
+We leave Nairobi at 6:30 a.m., bound for Moshi, Tanzania, where we will meet our mountain guides for a briefing and gear check.
 Thereafter, we shall have dinner and stay overnight at the hotel.

-After breakfast, we'll be picked up from the hotel and to the Kilimanjaro National Park Marangu Gate for entry registration and then start the trek to Mandara Huts through the thick rain forest.
+After breakfast, we'll be picked up from the hotel and taken to the Kilimanjaro National Park Marangu Gate (1,970m) for entry registration.
+We will then start the trek to Mandara Huts through the thick rainforest.

-After registration we will trek through the mountain rain forest zone.
-Expect a few animal sightings such as colobus monkey and some bird species on our way to Mandara Huts.
-After a brief stop during which we will have our packed lunch, our trek continues to the rim of Maundi Crater with a spectacular view of Mawenzi peak.
+After registration, we will trek through the mountain rainforest zone.
+Expect to see a few animal sightings, including colobus monkeys and various bird species, on our way to Mandara Huts (2,720m).
+After a brief stop during which we will have our packed lunch, our trek continues to the rim of Maundi Crater with a spectacular view of Mawenzi Peak.
 Finally, we shall descend to Mandara Huts for the night.

 Distance: 8km | Elevation Gain: 750m | Hiking Time: 5-7 hours | Terrain: Rain Forest | Difficulty: Moderate

-After breakfast, we continue our upward trek.
+After breakfast, we continue our upward trek to Horombo Huts (3,720m).
 Our hike takes us outside of the rainforest and into the heath and moorland zone, ascending through the changing landscape.
-On this day, the hike feels like a mountain trek, with the Kilimanjaro's two prominent peaks, Kibo and Mawenzi, towering in the background on a clear day.
-If we are in luck, we might catch sight of some birds along the trail and eventually come across the giant Kilimanjaro groundsels unique to the park.
+On this day, the hike feels like a mountain trek, with Kilimanjaro's two prominent peaks, Kibo and Mawenzi, towering in the background on a clear day.
+If we are lucky, we might catch sight of some birds along the trail and eventually come across the giant Kilimanjaro groundsels, unique to the park.

 Distance: 12.5km | Elevation Gain: 1,000m | Hiking Time: 5-7 hours | Terrain: Heath & Moorland | Difficulty: Moderate

 Today's hike is a little more intense, as we take a direct path towards the Kibo cone.
-We will slowly but steadily climb through the alpine desert in the dramatically changing landscape.
+We will slowly but steadily climb through the alpine desert, navigating a dramatically changing landscape.
 Within no time, we shall bid farewell to the heath and moorland zone and continue the trek on the barren saddle (the dip between the Kibo and Mawenzi peaks).
-At the base camp, Kibo Huts, we shall have an early dinner and rest for the night, as we eagerly await the summit attempt later tonight.
+At the base camp, Kibo Huts (4,720m), we shall have an early dinner and rest for the night, as we eagerly await the summit attempt later tonight.

 Distance: 9.5km | Elevation Gain: 1,000m | Hiking Time: 6-8 hours | Terrain: Alpine desert | Difficulty: Strenuous